fbpx Skip to content

 Use the heel of your hand to thump the baby five times in the middle of the back.
 If the item has not dislodged, and the baby is not breathing, turn them face up.

 The head must once again be lower than the trunk.
 Place two fingers on the center of the child’s breastbone and give five fast compressions, pressing approximately ⅓ of the chest depth down.
+Look in the child’s mouth for an object.
 Let the chest rise between each compression.
-Repeat these two steps until the baby becomes unresponsive or they begin to cry, cough, breathe or cough up the object.
+Repeat these two steps until the baby becomes unresponsive or begins to cry, cough, breathe or cough up the object.
+Do not put your finger into the child’s mouth to remove the object.
+Your finger could push the object deeper into the child’s throat.

 If the baby becomes unresponsive, ask someone to call for help before starting CPR.
 Only stop when the baby can move or help has arrived.